oasisfeng/island/README.md

 The limitation in "God mode":

 - Google Play Store is not working as expected, apps could not be installed.
 (We are investigating this issue)
 - App Backup (Cloud backup for app data by Google Play services) will stop working.
 (We are working on a solution for Android 7.1+)

-God mode could only be setup manually.
-Please refer to the [Manual Setup](/setup.md) for details.
+God mode could only be [setup manually](/setup.md).

 Discussion and feedback
 -----------------------

 [XDA thread](https://forum.xda-developers.com/android/apps-games/closed-beta-test-incoming-companion-app-t3366295)

 DISCLAIMER
 ----------